paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 #### References in Text
 The Presidential Protection Assistance Act of 1976, referred to in subsec. (k)(3)(C)(i)(II), is Pub.
 L. 94–524, Oct.
 17, 1976, 90 Stat.
 2475, which enacted and amended provisions set out as notes under [section 3056 of Title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section3056&num=0&edition=prelim), Crimes and Criminal Procedure.
 For complete classification of this Act to the Code, see Tables.

+[Section 104 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section104&num=0&edition=prelim), referred to in subsec. (k)(3)(C)(iv), was redesignated [section 528 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section528&num=0&edition=prelim) by Pub.
+L. 115–282, title I, § 105(b), Dec.
+4, 2018, 132 Stat.
+4200, and references to [section 104 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section104&num=0&edition=prelim) deemed to refer to such redesignated section, see section 123(b)(1) of Pub.
+L. 115–282, set out as a References to Sections of Title 14 as Redesignated by Pub.
+L. 115–282 note preceding [section 101 of Title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section101&num=0&edition=prelim), Coast Guard.

 This chapter, referred to in subsec. (l)(1)(A), was in the original “this Act”, meaning Pub.
 L. 107–296, Nov.
 25, 2002, 116 Stat.
 2135, known as the Homeland Security Act of 2002, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 101 of this title](./chapter-001-homeland-security-organization.md#section-101) and Tables.

-#### References to Sections of Title 14 as Redesignated by Pub.
-L. 115–282
-[Section 104 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section104&num=0&edition=prelim) redesignated [section 528 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section528&num=0&edition=prelim) by Pub.
-L. 115–282, title I, § 105(b), Dec.
-4, 2018, 132 Stat.
-4200, and references to [section 104 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section104&num=0&edition=prelim) deemed to refer to such redesignated section, see section 123(b)(1) of Pub.
-L. 115–282, set out as a note preceding [section 101 of Title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section101&num=0&edition=prelim), Coast Guard.

-<a id="section-133"></a>
+<a id="section-142"></a>
-## § 133.
+## § 142.
 Annual report on intelligence activities of the Department of Homeland Security
 **(a) In general** For each fiscal year and along with the budget materials submitted in support of the budget of the Department of Homeland Security pursuant to [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim), the Under Secretary for Intelligence and Analysis of the Department shall submit to the congressional intelligence committees a report for such fiscal year on each intelligence activity of each intelligence component of the Department, as designated by the Under Secretary, that includes the following:

 (1) The amount of funding requested for each such intelligence activity.